 MD, FRCSC, FRACS, FAOrthA

-Dr Latendresse is best at listening to patients’ problems and see how they impact on their function.
-He can then provide a recommended treatment plan individualised to their expectations.
+Dr Latendresse is best at listening to patients’ concerns, and evaluating the impact of their problems on their function.
+He can then provide a recommended treatment plan individualised to their needs and expectations.

-Hand surgery is the branch of medicine that deals with problems of the hand, wrist and forearm.
+Hand surgery deals with medical problems of the hand, wrist and forearm.
 Hand surgeons have been trained to care for these conditions with and without surgery.
 For most hand conditions, there are often more than one treatment available.
 Hand surgeons may treat many conditions with medication, exercise and other rehabilitative therapies.
 They perform surgery when these treatments fail.